December 22, 2021

 The Communication also mentions that the Commission will present a proposal for a second basket of new own resources by the end of 2023, which will include a Financial Transaction Tax and another own resource linked to the corporate sector.

-On 27 May 2020, the Commission presented its proposal for a recovery plan from the crisis that societies and economies face due to COVID-19.1 To ensure the recovery is sustainable and fair for all EU Member States, the Commission proposed to create a new recovery instrument worth €750 billion, called NextGenerationEU.
+On 27 May 2020, the Commission presented its from the crisis that societies and economies face due to COVID-19.1 To ensure the recovery is sustainable and fair for all EU Member States, the Commission proposed to create a new recovery instrument worth €750 billion, called NextGenerationEU.
 As part of the funding proposal for the instrument, the Commission proposed the introduction of EU taxes to complement the existing own resources, including:

 Following that, on 21 July 2020, the European Council agreed on the recovery plan and the EU budget for 2021 to 2027.2 The agreement also stated that the EU would, over the coming years, ”work towards reforming the own resources system and introduce new own resources.”
 The agreement on the new own resources followed the Commission proposal of May 2020 with two notable differences: